aidh-aadil/sparky-bot/README.md

 - `ping` : View bot latency
 - `bot-info` : View some information about the bot
-- `user-info` : View some information about user
+- `user-info` : Fetch some information about user
-- `server-info` : View some information about the current server
+- `server-info` : View some information about that server
-- `avatar` : Display user's avatar
+- `avatar` : Fetch user avatar
-- `banner` : Display user's banner if they have one
+- `banner` : Fetch user banner if they have one

 ### Moderation commands

-- `kick` : Kick an user from the server
+- `kick` : Kick user from that server
-- `warn` : Warn an user
+- `warn` : Warn user

 ### Economy system

-- `daily` : Collect daily rewards
+- `daily` : Collect daily reward
+- `work` : Get some bot-cash

 ## How you can use my code: